torproject/tor/src/lib/subsys/initialization.md

 clean up pieces of Tor.
 The more recently updated pieces of Tor will use this mechanism.
 For examples, see e.g. time_sys.c or log_sys.c.

-In simplest terms, a **subsytem** is a logically separate part of Tor that can be initialized, shut down, managed, and configured somewhat independently of the rest of the program.
+In simplest terms, a **subsystem** is a logically separate part of Tor that can be initialized, shut down, managed, and configured somewhat independently of the rest of the program.